Wondering what the best way to learn Chinese characters is? No wonder. Learning Chinese is complex enough and a lot of that is down to the characters.

 For other less obvious characters, you can make up your own mnemonics—the sillier or more personal, the better.
 Doing this will help make the characters you learn unforgettable and make your learning more fun at the same time!

-4. Repeat, Repeat, Repeat: The Right Way
+Step #4.
+Repeat, Repeat, Repeat: The Right Way

 Repetition is an unavoidable part of making characters stick.